Destiny 2: The Final Shape: Act 1

 Following the events of Episode: Echoes, Crow contacts the Guardian about a distress call on Europa, where the Fallen of House Salvation had come under attack from Scorn led by Fikrul, the Fanatic, who had re-emerged after disappearing since the events of Forsaken, and that Mithrax, the Kell of House Light, had fallen gravely ill due to the curse of Nezarec, Final God of Pain (Note: Nezarec was defeated by a Guardian raid fireteam at the end of Lightfall, but Mithrax has been infected since the end of Season of Plunder.)
 The Guardian lands on Europa under orders to detain Eramis, Kell of Darkness, who had returned to Europa to fight off the Scorn.
 The Guardian fights through Scorn forces to reach Eramis.
-Fikrul then appears, wielding a second Echo of the Witness; Crow discovers that the Echo granted Fikrul the power to turn living Eliksni into his new breed of Scorn by mutating their Ether.
+Fikrul then appears, wielding a second Echo of the Witness, the Echo of Riis; Crow discovers that the Echo granted Fikrul the power to turn living Eliksni into his new breed of Scorn by mutating their Ether.
 Eramis tries to flee from the Guardian, but is cornered by the Guardian and Crow, who negotiates her arrest.
 Eramis is then detained by Crow, who promises he would grant the innocent House Salvation civilians refuge in the Last City.

 At the H.E.L.M., Eramis sends forth her Ketch in an attempt to escape, but is once again cornered.
 Fikrul suddenly appears, addressing Crow as Uldren and proclaiming himself as Kell of Kells.
 He then uses the Echo to convert the Fallen on Eramis's Ketch into Scorn and rams the Ketch into the H.E.L.M., causing major damage and forcing Failsafe to crash land the H.E.L.M. on Europa.
 The Guardian then arrives in the Last City's market district, where Eido welcomes them into her tonic shop.
-The Guardian speaks with an ailing Mithrax, as well as Variks, the Loyal, who states that Eramis—now incarcerated—may be also be able to assist in searching for a cure.
+The Guardian speaks with an ailing Mithrax, as well as Variks, the Loyal, who states that Eramis—now incarcerated—may also be able to assist in searching for a cure.
 Mithrax then tells the Guardian about the Slayer Barons, powerful Eliksni warriors; he begs the Guardian to stop Fikrul and rescue Eliksni captives before he turns them into Scorn, and proclaims the Guardian as his Slayer Baron for House Light.